- Home

 If you need to buy an expensive tool for a particular task, consider borrowing or hiring instead of buying it.

-Unless you are a keen handy person, there’s probably little point in buying a power tool that you won’t use again, but chances are you might know someone that has what you’re after.
+Unless you are a keen handy person, there’s probably little point in buying a power tool that you won’t use again, but chances are you might know someone who has what you’re after.
 It’s always worth asking friends and family to see if someone has the tool you’re after.
 If not, then hiring out the tool you need is probably your next best option.

 7. Rearrange and reorganise